Nightguards and Sportguards

 Anyone playing contact sports or engaging in aggressive activities should wear a mouthguard.

 Any sport with a strong chance for contact with other participants or hard surfaces requires mouth protection.
 Players who participate in basketball, baseball, soccer, wrestling, squash, racquetball, lacrosse, rugby, in-line skating, and martial arts, or even recreational sports such as skateboarding and bicycling, should wear mouthguards when practicing or competing.

 Many athletes resist wearing a mouthguard because of bulkiness and poor fit.
 Custom-made mouthguards are the most comfortable, non-bulky, and form-fitting.

 What are the factors that affect the fit of a mouthguard?

-A dentist will consider a number of factors when fitting a patient for a mouthguard — size of mouth, bite, type of sport played and whether or not the patient wears braces or other appliances are all important considerations.
+A dentist will consider a number of factors when fitting a patient for a mouthguard: the size of the mouth, bite, type of sport played, and whether or not the patient wears braces or other appliances are all important considerations.
 Each patient’s very specific needs must be addressed for maximum comfort and protection.

 Boil and bite or

 |This type of mouthguard requires heating in warm water and then the user bites into the warm plastic.
 Because it is not vacuum-fitted onto a model of the patient’s teeth, the fit is not as precise.
 The heating process will also reduce the longevity of the mouthguard.
 Discuss this option with your dentist.|